wix-incubator/ui-autotools/README.md

 autotools snap --files ./components/**/*.meta.ts
 ```

+#### Options

+- `skip-if-missing-key`: set this flag if you want to skip testing when `process.env.EYES_API_KEY` or `process.env.APPLITOOLS_API_KEY` variables are not set.
+By default, snap will fail if either of these keys are not set.

 ### Showcase

 Creates a static website with documentation, API and demos for all components described in the meta files.